Parsa-Rajabi/CIS145/docs/-css-basics-1.md

 ### CSS Syntax: Selectors

 Every CSS rule begins with a **selector**.
-The selector identifies which element or ele-ments in the HTML document will be affected by the declarations in the rule.
+The selector identifies which element or elements in the HTML document will be affected by the declarations in the rule.
 Another way of thinking of selectors is that they are a pattern that is used by the browser to select the HTML elements that will receive the style.

 ![](images/content/W5/css-syntax-selectors.png)